theembeddedrustacean/developer-portal/content/workshops/embedded-rust-uferris/assignment-4/index.md

 ### Interrupts

 The hardware notifies the CPU when an event occurs.
-The CPU can sleep or do other work, only waking when needed:
+The CPU can sleep or do other work, only waking up when needed:

 ```rust
 loop {